abonello/food_nutrition/README.md

 from working.
 Otherwise it works fine.

 Now I turned the reset link to a button to match that for the scatter plots.

+## Testing
+I already dealt with NA values in accordion not to show units.
+Now the same issue appears in the modal.
+I also realised that if a value had to be missing completely, the units will show on their own both in the accordion and the modal.

+For the purpose of testing that these two issues are dealt with, I created two test food items, one having NA in all values that will take a unit and the other has all values empty.
+At the moment NA will not get a unit in the accordion but will do so in the modal (needs fixing).
+The food item with empty values will get units in both accordion and modal (both need fixing).

+The code for the accordion is in the index.html (will be renamed later on) and that for the modal is in the dashboard3.html (This is the dashboard that I will use but will be renamed.)

+I added two new test items, one for when I have a value for Energy 1 but not for energy 2, and the other one for vice versa.
+I want to hide the **/** in such cases ( as well as when both are missing).
+Combinations tested: NA "", value "", NA value, NA NA, "" NA, "" value, "" "", value value, value "", value NA

+Accordion Done.